Robust Fine-Tuning of Deep Neural Networks with Hessian-based Generalization Guarantees: Experiment Details

 Figure \ref{fig_reg_res1} and \ref{fig_reg_res2} compare our generalization measure from Theorem \ref{theorem_hessian} with the empirical generalization errors in fine-tuning ResNet.
-We use ResNet-50 models fine-tuned on the Indoor and CalTech-256 datasets.
-We study the following regularization method: (1) fine-tuning with early stopping; (2) weight decay; (3) label smoothing; (4) Mixup; (5) $\ell^2$ soft penalty; and (6) $\ell^2$ projection gradient methods \cite{gouk2020distance}.
+We use ResNet-50 models fine-tuned on the Indoor and CalTech-256 data sets.
+We study the following regularization method: (1) fine-tuning with early stopping; (2) weight decay; (3) label smoothing; (4) Mixup; (5) $\ell^2$ soft penalty; and (6) $\ell^2$ projected gradient methods.
 Figure \ref{fig_reg_bert} compares our generalization measure with the generalization errors in BERT fine-tuning.
 We consider BERT-Base on the MRPC dataset.
 We study the following regularization methods: (1) early stopping; (2) weight decay.
 (3) $\ell^2$ soft penalty.
 (4) $\ell^2$ projected gradient descent \cite{gouk2020distance}.
 Figure \ref{fig_avg_d} numerically measures our Hessian distances $\sum_{i}^L \sqrt{\cH_{i}}$ on ResNet-50 and BERT-Base models.
-We measure these quantities for models fine-tuned with early stopping (implicit regularization) and $\ell^2$ projection gradient methods \cite{gouk2020distance} (explicit regularization).
-Hyper-parameters in the fine-tuning algorithms are selected based on the accuracy of the validation dataset.
+We measure these quantities for models fine-tuned with early stopping (implicit regularization) and $\ell^2$ projection gradient methods (explicit regularization).
+Hyper-parameters are selected based on the accuracy of the validation dataset.
 Figure \ref{fig:heatmap} measures the traces of the loss's Hessian by varying the noisy label.
 We fine-tune both ResNet-18 and ResNet-50 on CIFAR-10 and CIFAR-100.
 Each subfigure is a matrix corresponding to ten classes.
-We use the 10 classes for CIFAR-10 and randomly select 10 classes for CIFAR-100.
+We use the ten classes for CIFAR-10 and randomly select ten classes for CIFAR-100.
 The $(i, j)$-th entry of the matrix is the trace of the loss's Hessian calculated from using noisy label $\tilde{y} = j$ on samples with true label $i$.
 For presentation, we select samples whose loss value under the true label is less than 1e-4.
 The trace values are then averaged over 200 samples from each class.

-Figure \ref{fig:reduced_hessians} shows our Hessian distance measure of models fine-tuned with different algorithms, including early stopping, label smoothing, Mixup, SupCon, SAM \cite{foret2020sharpness}, and our algorithm.
+Figure \ref{fig:reduced_hessians} shows our Hessian distance measure of models fine-tuned with different algorithms, including early stopping, label smoothing, Mixup, SupCon, SAM, and our algorithm.
 We fine-tune ResNet-18 models on the Clipart dataset with weakly-supervised label noise.
 The Hessian distance measures are evaluated as $\sum_{i=1}^L\sqrt{\cH_i}$ from Equation \ref{eq_main}.

 Table \ref{tab:bound_measurement} compares our generalization measure from Equation \ref{eq_main} with previous generalization bounds.
 We report the results of fine-tuning ResNet-50 on CIFAR-10 and CIFAR-100.
 We also include the results of fine-tuning BERT-Base on MRPC and SST-2.
 We describe the precise quantity for previous results: